taylorjsimpson/Capstone-Check-In-4/CCCI_4/README.md

        'Spoken Languages', 'Status', 'Tagline', 'Title', 'Video',
        'Vote Average', 'Vote Count' which totaled almost 45,000 datapoints.

-Using the Kaggle data, supervised and unsupervised learning models were built to predict affluency or identify patterns in the data.
+Using the Movie Lens data, supervised and unsupervised learning models were built to predict affluency or identify patterns in the data.